 Undergraduate Student Government has published a Mental Health Resources Guidebook to help students navigate the resources offered through the University surrounding mental health and well-being.
 The guidebook was developed by USG's Mental Health Task Force and Letters to Strangers.

-The Lewis Center for the Arts’ free, virtual, drop-in classes in ballet, pilates, and yoga are available to Princeton students, alumni, faculty and staff.
+The Lewis Center for the Arts’ free drop-in classes in ballet, pilates, and yoga are available to Princeton students, alumni, faculty and staff.
+Participants should log-in to the schedule page with Princeton University ID for class information and dates.
+View all Lewis Center events »

 Princeton University’s Office of Religious Life offers COVID-19 resources, including online events and opportunities for connection and spiritual uplift.